caltechlibrary/newt/newt-presentation.md

 # An unexpected result

-> Newt stack can scale big

 - Newt maintains very little "state"
 - Pandoc server requires no "state"
 - PostgREST maintains very little "state
 - Postgres can be clustered

+> The Newt stack can scale big

 # Next steps for Newt?